srikarmarupaka/srikarmarupaka/README.md

-# I'm Srikar Marupaka
+# Srikar Marupaka

 ## About Me

 - 👋 Hi, I’m Srikar Marupaka ( @srikarmarupaka ).
-- 👀 I’m interested in Application development, Cloud Computing and Machine Learning.
+- 🌱 I’m Passionate techie, skilled in securing information and computer forensics and have a proven experience in Web application development & Application Architecture.
+Looking forward to proving my skills in the cybersecurity and foren   sics field.
-- 🌱 I’m currently working as a full-stack developer using the MERN Stack.
+- 💞️ I’m currently working as a Cyber Security and Risk Engineer.
-- 💞️ I’m looking to collaborate on innovative projects and startups.
+- 👀 I’m looking to collaborate on innovative projects and startups.
-- 📫 How to reach me srikarsharmamarupaka@gmail.co
+- 📫 How to reach me srikarmarupaka@duck.com

 ## Experience

+   ### Cyber Security and Risk Engineer, fnCyber (Remote)
+   >  Oct.
+2024 - present
+   >

+   ### Freelance Front-end Engineer, Salzbay (Remote)
+   >  Sep.
+2023 - Aug, 2024
+   >

-   ### Application Development Associate, India
+   ### Application Development Associate, Hyderabad, India
    >  Dec.
-2021 - present
+2021 - June, 2023
    >

-   ### Full-Stack developer @ The Fastway [dot] in, Mumbai
+   ### Freelance Full-Stack developer @ The Fastway [dot] in, Mumbai (Remote)
    >  Nov.
 2021 - Jun, 2022
    >